 For further information contact:

-- Sam Matthias, Early Help & Young Carers Coordinator or email email@example.com
+- Sam Schofield, Early Help & Young Carers Coordinator on 231964 or email firstname.lastname@example.org

 - For information, advice and guidance to help you to support children, young people and families, contact The Advice and Access Team on 01782 232200 or email CW@stoke.gov.uk

 - or contact your Better Together Social Worker

 - or contact The Early Intervention Service Duty Telephone Numbers

 Named champions should be nominated by partner agencies to cascade the use of the Early Help and promote Young Carers within their own organisations.